 In this counseling answer:

-“It seems your anxiety holds you back from too many things and disturbs your daily life.
-Therefore, I highly encourage you to seek help from a professional as soon as possible.
+I highly encourage you to seek help from a professional as soon as possible.
 Phobias are highly treatable, brother, usually by Cognitive-Behavior Therapy (CBT), Desensitization, or Exposure Therapy, and medication.
-With the help of Allah, inshallah you will get cured as well!

 I am sorry to hear of your fear of death and snake bites.